tdonlan/CSVtoJSON/README.md

 CSVtoJSON is a tool to convert CSV files to JSON, using the column headings as key names.

-To Use: Once compiled, call CSVtoJSON.exe <input csv file> <output json file>
+To Use: Once compiled, call CSVtoJSON.exe 'input csv file' 'output json file'

 Automatic conversions will be done based on data in CSV: